GUTC Leaders Fellowship Program

-A key component to expand funding for trans and gender nonconforming communities is the need to shift the culture of philanthropy to be more inclusive and supportive of trans and gender nonconforming people within the sector itself.
+An important part of expanding funding for trans and gender nonconforming communities is shifting philanthropic culture to be more inclusive and supportive of trans and gender nonconforming people within the sector.

-To meet this need, we are proud to offer the Grantmakers United for Trans Communities Leadership Development Fellowship!
-Click here to meet the inaugural 2018 cohort for this year-long program.
+To meet this need, we are proud to offer the Grantmakers United for Trans Communities (GUTC) Leaders Fellowship.

-The GUTC Leadership Development Fellowship Program will provide ongoing support, peer networking, and leadership and professional development to a cohort of 6 trans, gender non-conforming, or non-binary professionals in philanthropy over a 12-month fellowship period, beginning in April 2018.
+The GUTC Leaders Fellowship provides ongoing support, peer networking, and leadership and professional development to a cohort of 6 trans, gender non-conforming, or non-binary professionals in philanthropy over a 12-month fellowship period, beginning in March, 2019.

 Fellows will receive the following:

 - Invitation to attend Funding Forward 2019 (March 20-22, 2019)

 - 2 in-person retreats featuring peer networking, skills development, and self-care

 - Support to design and submit proposals for workshops to philanthropy conferences

 - Help to develop a personalized professional development plan, with realistic goals and support

 - A mentor who can provide advice and support related to fellows’ specific career interests and aspirations